rixx/books.rixx.de/src/reviews/lois-mcmaster-bujold/barrayar.md

 review:
   date_read:
   - 2018-09-29
+  - 2020-08-19
   did_not_finish: false
   rating: 5
 ---

+Update: This book is a perfect read after [Gentleman Jole and the Red Queen](https://books.rixx.de/lois-mcmaster-bujold/gentleman-jole-and-the-red-queen).
+Sadly, *Gentleman Jole* is also the perfect read after *Barrayar*, somebody send help, please?

 Barrayar was another truly brilliant entry in *Lois McMaster Bujold*'s **Vorkosigan Saga**.
 On just a few pages, we the reader is overrun with witty, wonderful characters, who face absurdly horrible problems, and deal with them in very human ways.
 It strikes a perfect balance between bantering charm and deep thoughts and feelings amid fast-paced action.
 Having read other parts of the Vorkosigan Saga improves the book even further by having more context, but it works well even on its own.
-I'm so thankful that this is not a short series and that I have more ahead of me – Cordelia is a POV character that's even cooler than Miles himself.
+I'm so thankful that this is not a short series and that I have more ahead of me – Cordelia is a POV character even cooler than Miles.